December 31, 2016

 Black Jag returned to Platinum City, and fought with Lou for a while.
 They battled valiantly against the enemy, but it wasn’t long before Jag saw the need to reunite with his fellow Platinum City Knights, Night Bird and Metro.
 He wanted to stay, but his companions needed him in trying to provide hope and stability to their people and neighborhoods as lawyers and as vigilantes.
 Thus, Black Jag departed.

 Musashi returned as well.
 Yet, his future involvement in the resistance was much different.
 As the owner and head of a global business empire, the man known as Iori Miyamoto had to pledge loyalty to the Tromokratesian Empire.
 This kept his businesses operating, his employees with jobs, and all their families safe, but it also kept his enormous income streams alive.
 In turn, he was able to secretly fund Lou and the group of people he fought with.
 However, the super samurai that was Musashi did not return to combat.

-There was one warrior, however, who had remained by Lou’s side full-time after returning to Platinum City – Major General Delilah Fray.
-She was dedicated to helping Earth recover after the Tromokratesians fled the planet in pursuit of the Stratalight and the final triplos asteri, and she did so with the super soldier as liaison between Earth and the Galaxis Kyklos Force – the interstellar militia that helped them protect Earth during the invasion.
+There was one warrior, however, who had remained by Lou’s side full-time, after returning to Platinum City – Major General Delilah Fray.
+She was dedicated to helping Earth recover after the Tromokratesians fled the planet in pursuit of the Stratalight and the final triplos asteri, and she did so with the super-soldier as liaison between Earth and the Galaxias Kyklos Force – the interstellar militia that helped them protect Earth during the invasion.
 Then, the Tromokratesians returned with God Kako to colonize the planet.
 As the embodiment of Kako’s greatest adversary, the GKF was immediately banished.
-Delilah remained dedicated to defending their world though.
-She avoided exile and continued to battle back with Lou.
+Delilah remained dedicated to defending their world, though.
+She avoided exile, and continued to battle back with Lou.